Olsenc07/Angular-Advanced-Workshop/README.md

 # NgAdvancedWorkshop

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.